 ![]() |

-During the bioinformatic study at the Department of Mathematics and Computer Science at Freie Universität Berlin, Stefan Mendt joined the group Physiology in Space and Extreme Environments as student assistant and completed a research internship on modeling circadian rhythms in humans.
-In 2012 Mr. Mendt wrote his Master’s thesis at Center for Space Medicine and Extreme Environments Berlin (ZWMB) about the effect of long-term bed-rest on the circadian temperature rhythm.
+Already during the study of bioinformatics at the Department of Mathematics and Computer Science at Freie Universität Berlin, Stefan Mendt joined the group Physiology in Space and Extreme Environments.
+In 2010, he worked there as a student employee, and in 2011 he completed a research internship on modeling circadian rhythms in humans.
+Mr. Mendt wrote his Master’s thesis in 2012 at Center for Space Medicine and Extreme Environments Berlin (ZWMB) about the effect of long-durtion bed-rest on the circadian temperature rhythm.

 - farmers in Sub-Saharan Africa